Lusin Area Function and Molecular Characterizations of Musielak-Orlicz Hardy Spaces and Their Applications: Introduction

-We remark that the method obtaining the Lusin area function characterization of $H_\fai(\rn)$ in this paper is different from the classical case.
-More precisely, in the classical case, the Lusin area function characterization of Hardy spaces was established by using the Calder\'on reproducing formula and a subtle decomposition of all dyadic cubes in $\rn$ (see, for example, \cite{fs}).
+We remark that the method for obtaining the Lusin area function characterization of $H_\fai(\rn)$ in this paper is different from the method used in \cite{fs}.
+More precisely, in \cite{fs}, the Lusin area function characterization of Hardy spaces was established by using the Calder\'on reproducing formula and a subtle decomposition of all dyadic cubes in $\rn$.
 However, in this paper, we establish the Lusin area function characterization of $H_\fai(\rn)$ by using the Calder\'on reproducing formula (see \eqref{4.22} below), the atomic decomposition of the Musielak-Orlicz tent space in Theorem \ref{t3.1} and some boundedness of the operator $\pi_\phi$ in Proposition \ref{p4.1}.
-This method is more close to the method used in \cite{cms85,jy10,jy11,jyz09,sy10,bd11}.
-Moreover, different from \cite{sy10,bd11}, we do not need the additional assumption that for any $t\in[0,\fz)$, $\fai(\cdot,t)$ satisfies the reverse H\"older inequality of order $2$ (see Definition \ref{d2.1} below for the definition of the reverse H\"older inequality), by fully using the $L^p(\rn)$ boundedness of the Lusin area function $S$ for all $p\in(1,\fz)$.
-However, in \cite{bd11}, by the assumptions of operator $L$, it is known that the Lusin area function $S_L$, associated with the operator $L$, is bounded \emph{only} on $L^2(\cx)$.
-Thus, in some sense, the better properties of $S$ than $S_L$ make up the absence of the reverse H\"older property of weights in this paper.
+This method is closer to the method used in \cite{cms85,jy10,sy10}.
+Moreover, different from \cite{sy10}, we do not need the additional assumption that, for any $t\in[0,\fz)$, $\fai(\cdot,t)$ satisfies the reverse H\"older inequality of order $2$ (see Definition \ref{d2.1} below for its definition), by fully using the $L^p(\rn)$ boundedness of the Lusin area function $S$ for all $p\in(1,\fz)$.

-Moreover, by using the Lusin area function characterization of $H_\fai(\rn)$, obtained in this paper, Liang, Huang and Yang \cite{lhy}, via establishing a Musielak-Orlicz Fefferman-Stein vector-valued inequality, further obtain the Littlewood-Paley $g$-function and $g^\ast_\lz$-function characterizations of $H_\fai(\rn)$, under the \emph{additional assumption} that $\vz(\cdot,t)$ being a Muckenhoupt $A_2(\rn)$ weight.
-Furthermore, the characterizations of $H_\fai(\rn)$ in terms of the vertical and the non-tangential maximal functions, with $\vz(\cdot,t)$ being a Muckenhoupt $A_\fz(\rn)$ weight, were obtained in \cite{lhy}.
+By using the Lusin area function characterization of $H_\fai(\rn)$ obtained in this article, Liang, Huang and Yang \cite{lhy}, via establishing a Musielak-Orlicz Fefferman-Stein vector-valued inequality, further established the Littlewood-Paley $g$-function and $g^\ast_\lz$-function characterizations of $H_\fai(\rn)$ with $\fai$ satisfying the same assumptions as in this article.
+Furthermore, the characterizations of $H_\fai(\rn)$ in terms of the vertical and the non-tangential maximal functions were also obtained in \cite{lhy}.

-We also point out that the main results of this paper, including the Lusin area function and the molecular characterizations of $H_\varphi(\mathbb{R}^n)$ and the $\fai$-Carleson measure characterization of $\mathrm{BMO}_{\fai}(\rn)$, have local variants, which will be studied in a forthcoming paper (see \cite{yys} for the definition of the local Musielak-Orlicz Hardy space $h_\fai(\rn)$).
+We also point out that the main results of this article, including the Lusin area function and the molecular characterizations of $H_\varphi(\mathbb{R}^n)$ and the $\fai$-Carleson measure characterization of $\mathrm{BMO}_{\fai}(\rn)$, have local variants, which will be studied in a forthcoming article (see \cite{yys} for the definition of the local Musielak-Orlicz Hardy space $h_\fai(\rn)$).